maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

 A txt log file where the residual norm values of the nonlinear solver will be written to.

 The progression of the residual norm over number of iterations can be visualized using ``plot_residual_norm.py``.

+slotNames
+^^^^^^^^^^^^
+(optional) A list of names for the data connector slots.
+The slot names are used for connecting the slots to other solvers, i.e., when the displacement results should be reused by another solver.
+Each slot name should have <= 6 characters.
+See :doc:`output_connector_slots` for more details.

+The key `slotNames` can also be omitted if the slots should not be reused.
+Note that these slotNames are not needed if the Hyperelasticity solver is contained in a :doc:`muscle_contraction_solver`.

 `useAnalyticJacobian` and `useNumericJacobian`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^